zinkjm/it3038c-scripts/labs/README.md

 ## Lab 9

 * This lab calls the api created in the in-class lab and displays the color of each widget.
 To run this script, first run the api with: `node node/api.js` .
 Then in a separate terminal run the script: `py labs/lab9.py`

+## Lab 11

+* This lab creates a simple Flask app in python that asks that you submit your name.
+* To run the app, first install:
+  * `pip install flask`
+* Then run:
+  * `py labs/lab11/web.py`